sammi-turner/Minimal-DWM-Build/README.md

 ## Change themes and icons with lxappearance

 The default gtk and icon themes are ugly, but they can easily be changed.
 Type 'lxappearance' into dmenu to launch a graphical tool to change your settings.
 Personally, I use the materia-dark-compact theme and the papirus-dark icons.
-I have included an example screenshot.

 ## Keybinds